afnaser/ytdlp-script/README.md

 ### Unzipping Executables

 1. Go into `ytdlp-script\bin\` and extract the three zipped folders, `ffmpeg.zip`, `ffplay.zip`, and `ffprobe.zip`.
+    - You should be able to "extract" them by just double clicking the ".zip" folder and entering it.

-2. Place the three executables that were unzipped, `ffmpeg.exe`, `ffplay.exe`, and `ffprobe.exe`, in the same bin folder that yt-dlp.exe is.
+2. After entering the ".zip" folder, cut & paste/drag the three executables that were unzipped, `ffmpeg.exe`, `ffplay.exe`, and `ffprobe.exe`, in the same `ytdlp-script\bin\` folder that `yt-dlp.exe` is.
+    - The `ytdlp-script\bin\` folder should now consist of: `ffmpeg.exe`, `ffplay.exe`, `ffprobe.exe`, and `yt-dlp.exe`.
+    - The ".zip" folders may still exist in this folder as well.
+You can either leave them as is, or delete them.

 ### Converting ytdlp.txt into a Powershell Script